P-p-H-d/mlib/README.md

 * Error messages can be more complex,
 * Compilation time increase a lot (on pair with C++)

-This header is still a WIP and is currently more a demo (Not ready for production).
+This header is still a WIP.

 #### Example